 Telling somebody how you feel might take more than words for some children.
 Inspired by the traditional early years ‘All About Me’ templates for starting school, I’ve made this Pages journal for children to share their experiences of home with their teacher when they return to school.
+This can be done before the children start school or during their first days in class.

 There are 4 activities and children use photography, video, drawing and sound to express their emotions when reflecting on their time learning at home.